heyajohnny/cryptoinfo/README.md

 - circulating_supply  This will return the circulating supply of the 'cryptocurrency_name'(default = "bitcoin")
 - total_supply        This will return the total supply of the 'cryptocurrency_name'(default = "bitcoin")

-Example for usage of attributes.
+Template example for usage of attributes.
 This example creates a new sensor with the attribute value '24h_volume' of the sensor 'sensor.cryptoinfo_main_wallet_ethereum_eur':
 ```yaml
   - platform: template